rankutah/blog/sites/rank-utah/posts/utah-on-page-search-engine-optimization.md

 One additional benefit of having your website on Google Search Console is you can enter your page url in the top.
 This will tell you if your URL is on Google.
 If not, you can click the Request Indexing button to submit it for indexing.

+One of the best things you can do for your on-page strategy in Google Search Console is explore the impressions and clicks from your Google Business Profile.
+In order to make this happen you must first ensure the website connected to your Google Business Profile (GBP) is using a UTM code at the end of your GBP url.
+Add this UTM code to the end of your website url so you know what traffic is coming from your GBP: ?utm_source=GBP&utm_medium=organic.
+So for rankutah.com the full website on the GBP would be https://rankutah.com?utm_source=GBP&utm_medium=organic.
 ### Google Autocomplete

 One of the easiest ways to see what people are searching for is by using Google Autocomplete.
 Simple type what people would likely search for and see what Google suggests.
 Align your page with the related autocomplete queries.
+This doesn't give you search volume but does help you get an idea on what people are interested in.

 ### Use Free Keyword Research Tools